anubhavsingh10/anubhavsingh10/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my skills
+- 🔭 I’m currently working on my Social Skills
 - 🌱 I’m currently learning GIT
 - 👯 I’m looking to collaborate on Deep Learning or Web Scraping Stuff
 - 💬 Ask me about Programming or Music
-- ⚡ Fun fact: ...